danielaparker/jsoncons/doc/ref/json_type_traits.md

 (7)-(8) generate the code to specialize `json_type_traits` from the member data of a class template.

-(9) generates the code to specialize `json_type_traits` from the identifiers of an enumeration and serializes to the stringified identifier names.
+(9) generates the code to specialize `json_type_traits` from the identifiers of an enumeration and serialize to the stringified identifier names.

-(10) generates the code to specialize `json_type_traits` from the identifiers of an enumeration and serializes to the provided names.
+(10) generates the code to specialize `json_type_traits` from the identifiers of an enumeration and serialize to the provided names.
 The sequence of `(identifierN,serialized_nameN)` pairs declares the identifier and serialized name for each of the enum identifiers that are part of the sequence.

-(11)-(14) generate the code to specialize `json_type_traits` from the get functions and a constructor of a class, and serializes to the stringified property names..
+(11)-(14) generate the code to specialize `json_type_traits` from the get functions and a constructor of a class, and serialize to the stringified property names..
 When decoding to a C++ data structure,
 (11) and (13) require that the first `num_mandatory` member names be present in the JSON, the rest can have default values.
 (12) and (14)